imveikka/csc_summerschool_2026/parallel-io/hdf5-self-study/README.md

 (including the error code), then optional input parameters.
 - Due to different array indexing conventions between C and Fortran, some examples in these notes may require that you interchange array rows and columns if converting the examples to Fortran.
-Internally, HDF5 uses C-style conventions for multidimensional array storage, ie. last dimension is the fastest-changing dimension.
+Internally, HDF5 uses C-style conventions for multidimensional array storage, i.e. last dimension is the fastest-changing dimension.
 More details are available in the [docs](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_s__u_g.html).

 **Please note that we currently do not have HDF5 exercises for the Fortran API.**